KeerthiVasudevan/keerthivasudevan.github.io/blogs/ClimODE/index.md

 However, when compared to the gold-standard IFS, ClimODE falls short in overall accuracy.
 This is expected, as IFS is a highly advanced numerical weather prediction model with extensive computational resources dedicated to solving partial differential equations.
 Despite this gap, ClimODE proves its merit by offering a computationally efficient alternative while maintaining physical consistency in its predictions.

-Additionally, ClimODE’s predictions are further validated through metrics such as Continuous Ranked Probability Score (CRPS), which highlights its ability to generate probabilistic forecasts that align closely with observed data.
-These results underscore the significance of incorporating physical principles for advancing weather modeling and long-term global forecasting.

 <p align="center">
   <img src="assets/images/Global_forecasting_result.png" alt="Global forecasting results comparing ClimODE against other models like NODE, ClimaX, FCN, and IFS.
 The metrics include RMSE and ACC for key meteorological variables such as z, v10, u10, t2m, and t, across different lead times.
 ClimODE demonstrates superior performance compared to neural methods while underperforming compared to IFS standards." width="800">